Board Committees

 - The Technology Execution Excellence Committee shall:

-- Review initiatives for value, potential returns and support of the Bank’s strategic plans;
+Strategic Plan - Reviewing proposed strategic, transformation and information technology initiatives and projects for risk, value, potential returns, and support of the Bank’s strategic plans.

-- Report to the Board IT performance, status of Enterprise Projects and associated risks, and projects with significant issues;
+- Report to the Board on the IT performance, status of Strategic projects and associated risks, and other significant issues.

 - The Technology Execution Excellence Committee shall: